ivanorlov2206/virtualalsa/README.md

 This driver can be used to test the 'RESET' ioctl redefinition through ALSA API.
 To test it, reset the pcm (for example, with snd_pcm_reset call), and check this debugfs file (in case if the new IOCTL triggers, it will contain '1', otherwise - '0').

+## Errors and delays injecting
+The module has several parameters, which can help you to inject errors into the PCM callbacks and inject delays into the playback and capturing processes.

+See module parameters inside pcmtest.c